Capitol Family Mediation work with Mckenzie Friends who are a ideal option when a Solicitor is not cost effective

 One of the advantages to using a McKenzie Friend as well is that unlike solicitors who will often try and get a case through family court as it would mean he could charge greater fees, a McKenzie Friend would often try and seek mediation between both parties; instead of having it dragged out in the court.

-Yet if (like many cases) mediation isn’t successful, then a McKenzie Friend will than proceed to help you with the paperwork which you would need to go through before going to court.
+If (like many cases) mediation isn’t successful, then a McKenzie Friend will then proceed to help you with the paperwork which you would need to go through before going to court.

 This is perfect for somebody who is on a low income or faces losing a large part of their existing financial base (like in an upcoming divorce).

 Some can even offer their mediation services through Skype; so it is as if they were literally in the room with you.
-Yet when it comes to the court date, they will still come out of their way to make sure they there to help.
+However, when it comes to the court date, they will still come out of their way to make sure they there to help.

 So when it comes to family court, a McKenzie Friend maybe just the person you need!